 Avoid Speaking with Other Parties

 Medical malpractice cases often take months or even years to resolve.
-It’s important to not discuss details of your case with anyone.
+It’s important to not discuss the details of your case with anyone.
 From this point forward, your attorney will act as your main point of contact.
 You should avoid speaking with the doctor or facility that caused you harm and refrain from using social media to speak about your case.
-Anything said about your case can be held against you and used as evidence.
+Authorities can hold anything you say about your case against you and use it as evidence.

-If you suspect you have been injured in any type of medical malpractice as a result of negligence from your doctor, contact the lawyers at Spector Injury & Accident Lawyers today.
-Our attorneys are well-versed in all aspects of medical malpractice claims and will work diligently to collect and investigate everything to ensure you are supported in your time of need.
+If you suspect that medical malpractice by your doctor has caused your injury, reach out to the lawyers at Spector Injury & Accident Lawyers today.
+Our attorneys, experienced in all aspects of medical malpractice claims, will diligently collect and investigate evidence to support you in your time of need